-In the 2012 Guidance for Evaluating Usability and Use of Performance Measures, the Usability Task Force outlined several principles designed to guide committees and other stakeholders on the intent and application of the criteria.
+In the 2012 Guidance for Evaluating Usability and Use of Performance Measures,2 the Usability Task Force outlined several principles designed to guide CDP standing committees and other stakeholders on the intent and application of the criteria.
 For this effort, the Measure Feedback Loop Committee was tasked with reviewing these principles within the context of the current performance measurement landscape to determine whether they still hold true and if any should be modified, added, or removed.
-The Committee agreed that the following principles remained relevant and reflect the appropriate guidance for evaluating Usability and Use for endorsement.
+The Measure Feedback Loop Committee agreed that the following principles remained relevant and reflect the appropriate guidance for evaluating Usability and Use for endorsement.
+Additional context and explanations of the applications of the principles can be found in the 2012 report.

-- Performance measurement facilitates achieving the goal of high-quality, efficient healthcare for all Americans through two pathways: (1) changes in care initiated by healthcare providers and (2) accountability/selection by making information available to consumers, referring clinicians, and others involved in selecting clinicians and providers. - NQF strives to endorse measures that are useful for both accountability and improvement to maximize their influence on progress toward the goal of high-quality, efficient healthcare for all Americans.
+- Performance measurement facilitates achieving the goal of high-quality, efficient healthcare for all Americans through two pathways: (1) changes in care initiated by healthcare providers and (2) accountability/selection by making information available to consumers, referring clinicians, and others involved in selecting clinicians and providers. - NQF strives to endorse measures that are useful for both accountability and improvement to maximize their influence on progress toward the goal of high-quality, efficient healthcare for all Americans. - Public disclosure of performance results not only is necessary for some types of selection such as consumer choice, but also ensures accountability and provides external motivation for performance improvement (i.e., impetus to improve outside of drivers within the health system).

-- Public disclosure of performance results not only is necessary for some types of selection such as consumer choice, but also ensures accountability and provides external motivation for performance improvement. - The NQF criteria of Importance to Measure and Report and Scientific Acceptability of Measure Properties ensure that a measure is potentially useful for a variety of applications. - Measures can be more or less useful to intended audiences depending on the conditions of implementation for a specific purpose (e.g., whether reporting methods or classification methods obscure differences in performance). - The NQF criterion of Feasibility, particularly regarding the data required to implement a performance measure, also influences usability.
-However, feasibility issues may be mitigated, or the benefit of measuring performance may outweigh associated burden. - Evaluate potential usability for new measures and actual use and performance results of measures subject to endorsement maintenance. - Set expectations for timeframes to achieve use in accountability applications and public reporting, but allow flexibility. - The benefits of measurement in terms of facilitating improvement should outweigh evidence of unintended negative consequences. - Address Usability and Use last in the hierarchy of the four major criteria, because if the other criteria are met, then a measure should be usable. - To achieve maximal effect on quality healthcare and health, over time, NQF-endorsed measures should be used in all applications for which they provide useful information.
+- The NQF criteria of Importance to Measure and Report and Scientific Acceptability of Measure Properties ensure that a measure is potentially useful for a variety of applications. - Measures can be more or less useful to intended audiences depending on the conditions of implementation for a specific purpose (e.g., whether reporting methods or classification methods obscure differences in performance, like determining whether a three versus four star rating represents true differences in performance). - The NQF criterion of Feasibility, particularly regarding the data required to implement a performance measure, also influences usability (e.g., data collection strategies that are difficult to implement may impact accuracy and usability of measure results).
+However, feasibility issues may be mitigated, or the benefit of measuring performance may outweigh associated burden. - Evaluate potential usability for new measures and actual use and performance results of measures subject to endorsement maintenance. - Set expectations for timeframes to achieve use in accountability applications and public reporting, but allow flexibility. - The benefits of measurement in terms of facilitating improvement should outweigh evidence of unintended negative consequences. - Address Usability and Use last in the hierarchy of the four major criteria, because if the other criteria are met, then a measure should be usable. - To achieve maximal effect on quality healthcare and health, over time, NQF-endorsed measures should be used in all applications (e.g., decision making, public reporting, payment) for which they provide useful information.